sorjuela/serrated_pathway_paper/README.md

 * `RNAseq/Salmon>`
 Contains the main pipeline to identify DEGs, using __Salmon__ to align the fastq files.
 Pre-processing of data was done in shell, and further analysis in R.

-* `RNAseq/Tables>`
+* `RNAseq/Data>`
-Contains two lists of DEGs.
-One with DEGs in the Adenoma samples, and another with DEGs in SSA/P samples.
+Contains the DGEList object in an .RData file, as well as the metadata and the final list of differentially expressed genes for each comparison.

 * `BiSulf/`
 Contains all the code in R and shell to obtain differentially methylated sites (DMCs) and regions (DMRs) from targeted bisulfite sequencing data.

-* `BiSulf/Tables`
+* `BiSulf/Data`
-Contains 6 lists: DMCs and DMRs identified in both Adenomas and SSA/Ps, and list of annotated DMRs with their corresponding matched expression.
+Contains 6 lists: DMCs and DMRs identified in both Adenomas and SSA/Ps (4), list of annotated DMRs, and list of  genes with their corresponding methylation and matched expression (for figure 4.D).